Characters: Yu Gi Oh Card Game F-J

 - Status Buff: Once per turn: You can Tribute 1 FIRE monster you control; Haze Beast Hipogrifo gains 300 ATK.

-- Theme Naming: The "Hazy Flame" monsters use corrupted versions of names of various Mythological creatures.
+- Theme Naming: The "Hazy Flame" monsters are named after mythological creatures.

 - Vertebrate with Extra Limbs: Hazy Flame Peryton.
 The peryton is a fictional animal combining the physical features of a stag and a bird, presumably originating in Jorge Luis Borges' Book of Imaginary Beings, although he refers to a lost medieval manuscript as a source.